 1932 - The boxoffice ready for the grand opening.
 It's a trade magazine photo located by Dallas Movie Theaters for a post on Cinema Treasures.

 1933 - A Mott Studios photo in the California State Library collection.
 It's one of two photos in set # 001387282.
-Bruce Kimmel comments: "This is most likely between March and June.
-'The Mystery of the Wax Museum,' besides being called a 1932 film, opened in February 1933 exclusively at two LA theaters, then went wider in early March."
+Bruce Kimmel comments: "'The Mystery of the Wax Museum,' besides being called a 1932 film, opened in February 1933 exclusively at two LA theaters, then went wider in early March."

 1933 - "Two Big Pictures."
 It's the second Mott Studios photo in the California State Library set # 001387282.
 Bill Housos comments: "The photo shows the theatre after the March 1933 Long Beach earthquake.
 Many streetlight glass shades broke as well."